STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 7. Updates or improvements of existing CIS SecureSuite Products that are made in the ordinary course of business and provided pursuant to this Agreement.

-8. The ability to edit/modify CIS Benchmarks for use within Consultant’s organization based upon the Consultant’s unique internal specifications and requirements (a “Customized Benchmark”).
+8. The ability to edit/modify CIS Benchmarks, solely for internal use by Consultant and its Affiliates, based upon the Consultant’s unique internal specifications and requirements (a “Customized Benchmark”).
 Once a Customized Benchmark is created, Consultant is prohibited from labeling or identifying such Customized Benchmark as a “CIS Benchmark.”
 Such Customized Benchmark shall not be considered a “derivative work” pursuant to section VII(E) of this Agreement.

 B. Organizational Use Restrictions

-2. Except as set forth in section II(C), Consultant use of CIS SecureSuite Products is limited to internal use to secure the organization’s owned system/network(s) and data (including Consultant’s data stored in a third-party network or cloud environment), and not that of any third party.
+3. Except as set forth in section II(C), use of the CIS SecureSuite Products and any Customized Benchmarks is limited to internal use by Consultant and its Affiliates, for the purpose of securing Consultant’s own internal use to secure the organization’s owned system/network(s) and data (including Consultant’s data stored in a third-party network or cloud environment), and not that of any third party.

-3. Consultant may engage a third-party contractor or consultant (“Third Party”) to assist in the installation, downloading and use of the CIS SecureSuite Products; provided that such Third Party shall access the CIS SecureSuite Products solely in connection with its contractual performance of duties for Consultant and shall not retain any of the CIS SecureSuite Products for use other than for assisting the Consultant named herein.
+4. Notwithstanding the prohibitions in this Section II.B, Consultant may engage a contractor or consultant (“Third Party”) to assist in the installation, downloading and use of the CIS SecureSuite Products; provided that such Third Party shall access the CIS SecureSuite Products solely in connection with its contractual performance of duties for Consultant and shall not use or retain any of the CIS SecureSuite Products for any other purpose.
 Consultant shall take reasonable steps to ensure that such Third Party’s use of the CIS SecureSuite Products is limited as described herein.
-Such Third Party shall access the CIS SecureSuite Products in the same manner and method as Consultant.

 C. Named Consultant Use